prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 ##### Step 4: Implement GADCustomNativeAdLoaderDelegate protocol
 {:.no_toc}

-In order to capture the native ad response you need to implement [GADCustomNativeAdLoaderDelegate](GADCustomNativeAdLoaderDelegate) protocol.
+In order to capture the native ad response you need to implement the GADCustomNativeAdLoaderDelegate protocol.

 In the method `-adLoader:didReceiveCustomNativeAd:` you should pass the following Prebid functions: